usaidalhadeethi/telecommunication-app/README.md

     Assistants who handle less than 100 customer calls per day do not earn a bonus for that day (these calls should not be included in the bonus calculation).
 The bonus explanation for such days should be "No bonus entitlement".

     For assistants handling 100-200 (exclusive) calls per day:

+    javascript

+Monthly Base Bonus + (Number of calls with a duration of 5 minutes or less) X 1.25

+For assistants handling 200 or more calls per day:

+javascript

+    Monthly Base Bonus + (Number of calls with a duration of 5 minutes or less) X 2

+The "Number of calls with a duration of 5 minutes or less" should be the total for all days in the relevant month.